Neeka0909/Neeka0909/README.md

-- 👋 Hi, I’m @Neeka0909 ( _Nisal Vimukthi_ )
-- 👀 I’m interested in Software and IOT development.
-- 📚 BSC in ICT and Physics.
-- 🌱 Associate Software Engineer (C++).
+- 🌟 Front-End Developer | React Enthusiast
+- 🎯 Currently working on innovative projects in IoT field
+- 🔧 Exploring the realms of Visual C++ for desktop applications
+- 💡 Passionate about building seamless user experiences and writing clean, maintainable code
+- 📚 Lifelong learner diving into the latest tech trends
+- 🌎 Open to collaboration on open-source and exciting projects